Top Four Types of Forecasting Methods

 3. Select cell D7 to H7, then use the shortcut Ctrl + R to copy the formula all the way to the right.

 Moving averages are a smoothing technique that looks at the underlying pattern of a set of data to establish an estimate of future values.
 The most common types are the 3-month and 5-month moving averages.

 2. The 3-month moving average is calculated by taking the average of the current and past two months revenues.
 The first forecast should begin in March, which is cell C6.
 The formula used is =AVERAGE(B4:B6), which calculates the average revenue from January to March.
 Use Ctrl + D to copy the formula down through December.

 3. Similarly, the 5-month moving average forecasts revenue starting the fifth period, which is May.
 In cell D8, we use the formula =AVERAGE(B4:B8) to calculate the average revenue for January to May.
 Copy the formula down using shortcut Ctrl + D.

 4. It is always a good idea to create a line chart to show the difference between actual and MA forecasted values in revenue forecasting methods.
 Notice that the 3-month MA varies to a greater degree, with a significant increase or decrease in historic revenues compared to the 5-month MA.
 When deciding the time period for a moving average technique, an analyst should consider whether the forecasts should be more reflective of reality or if they should smooth out recent fluctuations.

 Regression analysis is a widely used tool for analyzing the relationship between variables for prediction purposes.
-In another example of revenue forecasting methods here, we will look at the relationship between radio ads and revenue by running a regression analysis on the two variables.
+In this example, we will look at the relationship between radio ads and revenue by running a regression analysis on the two variables.

 2. Right-click on the data points and select Format Data Series.
 Under Market Options, change the color to desired and choose no borderline.